 Montreal Smoking Laws: Don't Light Up on a Terrace

-Montreal patios have been a sacrosanct last resort for smokers since Quebec banned smoking in restaurants, bars, cafés and other public places such as offices as of May 2006.
+Montreal patios were a sacrosanct last resort for smokers since Quebec banned smoking in restaurants, bars, cafés and other public places such as offices as of May 2006.

-But starting May 26, 2016, smokers and vapers will have to adjust to a new regime: all commercial patios are now smoke-free.
+But starting May 26, 2016, smokers and vapers had to adjust to a new regime: all commercial patios are now smoke-free.
 Anyone caught vaping or lighting up a cigarette or cigar on Montreal terraces risks being slapped a fine of $250 to $1,500.Continue to 3 of 8 below.

 03 of 08